-Normally, students will be required to submit their course essays to Turnitin.com for a review of textual similarity and detection of possible plagiarism.
-In doing so, students will allow their essays to be included as source documents in the Turnitin.com reference database, where they will be used solely for the purpose of detecting plagiarism.
+Students agree that by taking this course all required papers may be subject to submission for textual similarity review to Turnitin.com for the detection of plagiarism.
+All submitted papers will be included as source documents in the Turnitin.com reference database solely for the purpose of detecting plagiarism of such papers.
 The terms that apply to the University's use of the Turnitin.com service are described on the Turnitin.com web site.